wpmartin/dbt-dremio-fundamentals/unit-2/README.md

 ## Create a raw source dataset in Dremio

-To data used to create your models will be an Iceberg table stored in nessie.
-You will be using the dataset `NYC-taxi-trips.csv` found in the Samples object storage.
+The data used to create your models will be an Iceberg table stored in nessie.
+To create this you will be using the dataset `NYC-taxi-trips.csv` found in the Samples object storage.

 - Click through to `Samples."samples.dremio.com"`.
 - Hover over the file and click on the icon on the far right to [format the data to a table](https://docs.dremio.com/current/sonar/data-sources/entity-promotion/).